 They’re also excellent when you need a concise answer, like “Would you help me with dinner?”
 To this, the answer would be either “Yes” or “No.”

 The issue, however, with closed questions, particularly with children, is that they tend to end conversations unless you add more.
-This doesn’t allow them to open up or practice their language skills and vocabulary.
+This prevents them from opening up or practicing their language skills and vocabulary.

 It’s entirely up to you to determine what type of question you find appropriate for the situation.
-You can modify them how you’d like by changing up the words or starting with a different one.
-Here are a few examples of closed vs. open-ended questions:
+You can modify them how you’d like by changing the words or starting with a different one.
+Here are a few examples of closed- vs. open-ended questions:

 - Did you have fun at school?